 It is our policy that each member of the board of directors is encouraged to attend our annual meeting of stockholders.
-Each director serving at the time of last year's annual meeting attended our annual meeting of stockholders, except for Bob L. Martin and Scott L. Thompson.
+Each director serving at the time of last year's annual meeting attended our annual meeting of stockholders.

 Committees of the Board